 Download Industria Font

-The Industria font identified above is not available for free, please follow the link above and purchase the font.
+The Industria font identified above is not available for free, please follow the link above and purchase a font license to download and use the font.
 Meanwhile, you can take a look at our collection of fonts for cars, pop music and apparel as well as round-ups of new & fresh fonts around the web.

 Industria Typeface in Use

-In addition to Virtue’s Last Reward (Video Game), Industria typeface is also used in the following logos, movie posters or album covers etc., including: Independence Day Resurgence.
+In addition to Virtue’s Last Reward (Video Game), Industria typeface is also used in the following logos, movie posters or album covers, etc., including: Independence Day Resurgence, System Shock.